Mountain Skills 1

 About Mountain Skills 1 course (MS1)

 Our Mountain Skills 1 course runs over two consecutive days, usually at weekends.
-They are predominantly run in the Wicklow mountains.
+They are predominantly run in the Wicklow mountains, though Connemara, the Galtees and the Mourne mountains are also used on occasion.

 This Mountain Skills Course covers the following topics: